Getting started

 You will see the following menu:

-You can specify the following to achieve a better result:
+You can configure the following settings:

-Start from this person to pick a manager that you want “on top” of the export data.
-The resulting CSV will contain this manager and all the employees below.
-If you live this field blank, the root employee you’ve picked up in the Configuration wizard will be selected by default.
+If you leave this field blank, the root employee selected in the Configuration wizard will be used by default.
 Just start typing a name to get a list of suggestions:

 How to export only specific fields to CSV